yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * try default settings first
       * if problems with performance make sure that GC is really the problem
         * check GC logs for how long app is spending in GC
-        * for a busy application, if you're spending 3% or less time in GC, you’re not going to get a lot out of tuning
+        * for a busy application, if you're spending 3% or less time in GC, you're not going to get a lot out of tuning
       * Are the pause times that you have somewhat close to your goal?
         * yes: adjust maximum pause time
         * no: if throughput is OK then reduce size of young generation (and for full GC old generation as well)